taramenjakmaksimovic/k-sudoku/README.md

 Select "Open an Existing Project" and navigate to the cloned directory.
 3. **Run the app**: <br>
 Select your emulator or connected device and click "Run" button.

 ---
+## 📋 Future improvements

+Planned features and improvements are tracked in the Issues section of this repository.

+---